NA-Siddiky/todo-app/README.md

 ### User Credentials

-You can use the following credentials to log in:
+**Important:** Before you start using the To-Do App, please ensure you have the following credentials:

-- Username: `test@gmail.com`
+- **Username:** `test@gmail.com`
-- Password: `000000`
+- **Password:** `000000`

-Alternatively, you can create a new user with your email address.
+**Alternatively,** you can create a new user for Sign up with your email address.

+**Note:** These credentials are for testing purposes only.
+For a secure and personalized experience, it's recommended to create a new user with your own email address and check both sign up and login works perfectly.

 ### Repository Information